We are delighted that the Gloucestershire Young Musician of the Year competition is going ahead for 2022, and entries opened on 1 September 2021.

 - All photographic, recording and broadcast rights shall be assigned to the competition promoters.

-- Entries must be made using the official entry form and be received by date to be confirmed.
+- Entries must be made using the official entry form and be received by midnight on Sunday 5 December 2021.

 - The fee to enter the competition is £25 per entry, payable via BACS transfer once the application has been accepted.